lucianoiam/dpfwebui/doc/internals.md

 });
 ```

-The C++ class carries the "Proxy" moniker because it mainly acts as a bridge
+The C++ class name carries the "Proxy" moniker because it mainly acts as a
-between the two languages and the actual UI functionality is meant to be
+bridge between the two languages and the actual UI functionality is meant to be
 implemented in JavaScript.

 Message arguments must be an array/vector containing values of primitive data